Skip to Content

 Care Blog

-Dementia affects the caregiver and their family.
-Caring for a loved one with progressive memory loss can impact normal family life in a variety of challenging ways.
-Caregivers report a greater number of physical and emotional health problems and worse overall wellness compared with non-caregivers.
-Levels of psychological distress are significantly higher in dementia caregivers than in other types of caregiving.
-And, caregivers tend to sacrifice their own leisure pursuits and hobbies, reduce time with friends and family and give up or reduce employment in order to devote time to their loved one.
+Caring for a loved one with progressive memory loss can impact normal life in a variety of challenging ways.
+As well as managing the disease and its symptoms, you may also need to take on their housekeeping tasks or assist with personal care routines.
+As a result, caregivers report a greater number of physical and emotional health problems and worse overall wellness compared with non-caregivers.
+Family caregiver stress is also significantly higher in dementia caregivers than in other types of caregiving.
+Because of the time commitment required, one of the common effects of dementia on caregivers is that they also tend to sacrifice their own leisure pursuits and hobbies, such as spending time with friends, exercise or other self-care routines.
+If that sounds familiar, hiring a professional caregiver could be a way to free up some time and allow you to take regular breaks.

-Dementia affects the family finances.
-The Alzheimer’s Association 2017 Alzheimer’s Disease Facts and Figures report indicates that people age 65 and older with Alzheimer’s or dementia survive an average of 4 to 10 years after diagnosis, with some living as long as 20 years.
-Families typically step in as the caregiver, especially early in the diagnosis.
-This can impact the family caregiver, especially if the care was unplanned.
-In many cases, the family member helps pay for the out-of-pocket costs associated with dementia care, which means they often cut back on their own spending to do so.
-And some also reduce their work hours or even quit their paying jobs to become a full-time family caregiver.
+The Alzheimer’s Association Research Report indicates that people aged 65 and older with Alzheimer’s or dementia survive an average of four to 10 years after diagnosis, with some living as long as 20 years.
+Families typically step in to provide care, especially early in the diagnosis.
+This can have an immediate impact on finances, as many family caregivers will have to reduce or even quit their employment to make time for their new responsibilities.
+In many cases, the family member also pays for any out-of-pocket expenses associated with dementia care, which often means cutting back on their own spending.

-Personality changes can take a toll.
 Personality changes in a loved one with dementia are often the most difficult part of the disease for family caregivers to manage.
 Sometimes a person affected by dementia may become aggressive because they don’t know how else to express themselves.
-Others may experience anxiety, agitation or irritability.
+Others may experience anxiety, agitation, irritability or even paranoia.
 Confusion also appears when trying to complete the daily tasks most of us take for granted.
-Unfortunately, these personality changes can also take a toll on the family caregiver and, in some cases, negatively impact their health.
+Witnessing these changes in a loved one can be very distressing for a caregiver, although following these dementia caregiver tips can help.

 If you would like to receive news, articles, and information like this each week, please subscribe to our weekly blog.
 We’ll deliver it right to your inbox every Thursday!